vmware/vic/tests/test-cases/Group6-VIC-Machine/6-16-Config.md

 * Step 19 should succeed
 * Step 20 should fail with an error message saying that changes to existing container networks are not supported
 * Steps 21 and 22 should succeed
+* Steps 23 and 24 should succeed
+* Step 24's output should contain the operations user's name and the host thumbprint